 If you expect to stop driving entirely, you’ll need to contact your insurance company to cancel your policy.
 You may also want to call your DMV to find out if there are any state requirements that you’ll need to handle first, such as handing in your license or canceling your registration.
 Many states allow you to retain your license as a means of identification; others offer non-drivers licenses that can be used in the same way.

 If you are struggling financially and finding it difficult to pay your insurance premiums, don’t despair.
 Here are a few ways to decrease your insurance prices and make your coverage more affordable:

 - Shop around for quotes.
 You may be surprised at the premium differences from one insurer to another.
 Comparing car insurance quotes from multiple providers can help you find the lowest price for you.
-You may also want to speak with an independent insurance agent who can help you make sure you’re choosing a provider with the right policy types for you.
+You may also want to speak with an independent or exclusive insurance agent who can help you make sure you’re choosing a provider with the right policy types for you.

 - Consider lowering your policy limits.
 Each state has a minimum liability requirement, but if you’re paying for more coverage than that, you can decrease your limits, and your premiums should go down.
 If you decide to decrease your limits, note that lower coverage limits come with additional financial risk.

 - Look for discounts.
 Most major insurers offer a handful of discounts, and some are easy to earn.
 For example, many insurers offer discounts for paying premiums online or setting your payments up on a recurring schedule.
 These discounts should help reduce your premium.
 You might also consider enrolling in a usage-based telematics program that can usually offer substantial savings for safe driving habits.